-More and more buy to let landlords are considering guaranteed rent London schemes to help ease some of the burdens that they deal with as a landlord.
-If you own a rental property, then a scheme with London guaranteed rent companies can be a good way to make sure that you are at a lower risk of issues like rent arrears problems, which can often be very serious for private landlords and other buy to let investors.
+More and more buy to let landlords are considering guaranteed rent London schemes to help ease some of the burdens that they deal with as a landlord in order to obtain financial protection.
+If you own a property, then a scheme with London guaranteed rent companies can be a good way to make sure that you are at a lower risk of issues like rent arrears problems, which can often be very serious for private landlords and other buy to let investors.
 Along with this, with guaranteed rent, landlords are no longer responsible for the property as this is passed on to the renter.
-This means that for the duration of the agreement, you will not need to worry about things such as property maintenance, keeping the energy efficiency rating appropriate, etc.
+This means that for the duration of the agreement, you will not need to worry about things such as property maintenance, keeping the energy efficiency rating appropriate and having the energy performance certificate, etc.

 Disadvantages of Guaranteed Rent

-Along with this, the rental income that you will earn from guaranteed rent might be paid to you even if the property is empty, but it is often much lower compared to what you could earn from renting out the property privately yourself or going through a property management company, which is worth considering, especially if your property is in high demand and unlikely to be standing empty for any lengthy period of time.
+Along with this, the best possible rental income that you will earn from guaranteed rent might be paid to you even if the property is empty, but it is often much lower compared to what you could earn from renting out the property privately yourself or going through a property manager with excellent service, which is worth considering, especially if your property is in high demand and unlikely to be standing empty for any lengthy period of time.

 Another option that you may be interested in is a guaranteed rent scheme with a private company as the renter.
-For example, companies such as UpperKey can rent your property with the intent to use it as a short-term let property or a holiday home.
+For example, companies such as UpperKey can rent your property with the intent to use it as a short-term let property.
 They will pay you a fixed monthly rental fee while advertising and managing your property for short stays, which can be an ideal option to consider if your property is located in a popular tourist area or a big city where people are often looking for somewhere to stay for just a few nights.

 How to Get into a Guaranteed Rent Scheme

 If you own a rental property and are interested in a guaranteed rent estate agent London scheme, then this will normally involve entering into a contract with a third party.
-This could be a private company, property management company, a letting agent, the local council, or even a trusted individual who is interested in doing business with you.
+This could be a private company with professional manner, extremely professional building management company, excellent reputation letting agents, the local council, other agents or even a trusted individual who is interested in doing business making a free rental valuation with you taking care about the whole experience.
 Once the contract is signed, control of your property is signed over to the renter, who will effectively be paying you rent to manage your property as the new landlord.
-A fixed monthly rental income that has been pre-agreed by you and the renter will then be paid to you over a set and agreed period of time, regardless of whether or not there are tenants in situ in the property at the time.
+A fixed monthly rental income that has been pre-agreed by you and the renter will then be paid to you over a set and agreed period of time, regardless of whether or not there are right tenants in situ in the property at the time.
 Even if the house is empty, this means that you will still be receiving the rent as the renter is liable to make those payments.

 Guaranteed Rent Schemes vs Rent Guarantee Insurance